 DRIVE EV also provides additional incentives for qualified Rhode Islanders who purchase or lease an eligible electric vehicle and meet certain income requirements or participate in a State or Federal Income-Qualifying Program.

-As of December 2022, the program has approved over 200 applications.
+As of December 31, 2023, the DRIVE EV rebate program has provided over 900 rebates.
 For more information on DRIVE EV, please visit: www.drive.ri.gov.
 The Erika Niedowski Memorial Electric Bicycle Rebate Program